-Employees' tax deducted must reflect under code 4102
+• Employees' tax deducted reflect under code 4102

-14.5 SEASONAL WORKERS
+13.5 SEASONAL WORKERS

-Employee definition in Paragraph 1 of the Fourth Schedule
+Reference to the Act Employee definition in Paragraph 1 of the Fourth Schedule

-- A seasonal worker is a person who is only employed during a peak period for a specific period, for example: - Persons employed on a fruit farm during the picking season to pick and pack fruit; - Persons employed on a sheep farm to assist with either the lambing or shearing; - Factories that require additional help during the canning season. - A tax period commences at the date the employee was employed and ends on the date his/her employment was terminated. - If the season extends over the following tax year, the employer must issue two IRP5/IT3(a) in respect of the two tax periods. - For example - The employee will have two periods where a season extends from 15 November to 20 May, namely 15 November to 28 February (1st tax year) and 1 March to 20 May (2nd tax year).
+- A seasonal worker is a person who is only employed during a peak period for a specific period, for example: - Persons employed on a fruit farm during the picking season to pick and pack fruit; - Persons employed on a sheep farm to assist with either the lambing or shearing; - Factories that require additional help during the canning season. - A tax period commences at the date employee was employed and ends on date his/her employment was terminated. - If the season extends over the following tax year, the employer must issue two IRP5/IT3(a) in respect of the two tax periods.
+For example - - Employee will have two periods where a season extends from 15 November to 20 May, namely 15 November to 28 February (1st tax year) and 1 March to 20 May (2nd tax year).
 Two IRP5/IT3(a)s must be issued for the two periods as the employee has two tax periods in one service period.

-14.6 EMPLOYEES BETWEEN 65 AND 74 YEARS
+13.6 EMPLOYEES BETWEEN 65 AND 74 YEARS

-Reference to the Act Section 6(2)(b)
+Reference to the Act Section 6(2)(b) Paragraph 2(4) of the Fourth Schedule Meaning ٠ Employees' tax deductions for persons